borntofrappe/Practice-Front-End-Web-Development/Subtle Gradient Body/README.md

 Moreover, a vertical linear gradient applied to the entire body allows to change the coloration as the page becomes longer and longer.

 By changing the stopping points of the linear gradient, it is finally possible to focus the attention of the page on a particular section, simply by marking the section with a more intense color.

+For a live example, check the following [pen](https://codepen.io/borntofrappe/full/QQzNYP/).

 ## How to